mluyo3414org/jiraexample/README.md

 ## Testing the pipelines in your Master

-* Create two pipeline jobs in your master.
+* Create two pipeline jobs in your master: one named dev-pipeline and one named stage-pipeline

 ![create-pipelines](images/create-pipelines.gif)

 * Create credentials in order to connect to Jira.
-Make sure it matches the name here :https://github.com/mluyo3414org/jiraexample/blob/master/Jenkinsfile-stage#L44
+Make sure it matches the name here (jira-credentials): https://github.com/mluyo3414org/jiraexample/blob/master/Jenkinsfile-stage#L44

 ![create-credentials](images/create-credentials.gif)